SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie had finished her food and was getting down from the table and taking her plate to the sink.
 Fluttershy looked at Rarity, who still had two pancakes left to eat.

-Fluttershy heard water running, looking over she saw Pinkie had started to do the dishes. *How nice of her*, Fluttershy thought.
+Fluttershy heard water running, looking over, she saw Pinkie had started to do the dishes. *How nice of her*, Fluttershy thought.

 Fluttershy turned back to Rainbow, who looked like she had something to say.